-Then on a trip to Seattle two years ago, I made a fateful mistake.
-Quickly scanning the menu at an unfamiliar bar, I pointed to what I thought was a Negroni.
+On a trip to Seattle two years ago, after quickly scanning the menu at an unfamiliar bar, I pointed to what I thought was a Negroni.
 When the drink came, it looked like a Negroni and smelled like a Negroni, but it tasted different.
 There was more sweetness upfront than usual, which was quickly replaced by a sharp bite, then a satisfying burn that lingered, warming my throat.
 I checked the menu again and was surprised to see that I’d actually ordered a twist on a Negroni made with scotch rather than gin.
-Even more surprising?
-I liked it.

 “When I was writing my book, I received a recipe for a drink that its creator, Benny McKew, called the South by Southwest,” says cocktail pioneer and author of “The Negroni,” Gary Regan.
 The recipe calls for Ardbeg 10-year-old scotch in place of gin.
 He was immediately sold.
 “The smokiness of scotch is a perfect foil for the bitter-sweetness of the Campari and vice versa.”